Premise and Synopses

 This will bring up an editable panel, where you can enter your ideas for the five key story elements, and weave them together into a single summary sentence.

-Note – if you don’t want to use the SCOOD method, you can simply write your preferred form of premise in the Summary field.
+Note: if you don’t want to use the SCOOD method, you can simply write your preferred form of premise in the Summary field.

-When you click ‘save and close’ your premise will be shown in the Premise panel.
+When you click ‘Save and Close’ your premise will be shown in the Premise panel.

 Short Synopsis